yearn/yearn-devdocs/docs/partners/partner-tracker-v2.md

 ## Functionality

 The `deposit()` function is used to deposit funds into a vault.
-The function takes two parameters:
+This function takes two parameters:

-- `vault` - This is the address of the vault where the funds will be deposited.
+- `vault` - Address of the vault where the funds will be deposited.
-- `partnerId` - This is the address of the partner who has referred the deposit.
+- `partnerId` - Address of the partner who has referred the deposit.

-When a user deposits funds into the vault, the contract will pull the specified amount from their wallet and assign it to the partner.
-The contract will also record the amount of funds that were deposited, allowing the user to track how much they have deposited in total.
+When a user deposits funds into the vault, the contract will log the amount of funds that were deposited, allowing the user to keep track and monitor their total deposits.

 The `ReferredBalanceIncreased()` event will be emitted when a partner's referred balance increases.
 This event will contain the following data:

-- `partnerId` - The address of the partner who referred the deposit.
+- `partnerId` - Address of the partner who referred the deposit.
-- `vault` - The address of the vault where the deposit was made.
+- `vault` - Address of the vault where the deposit was made.
-- `depositer` - The address of the user who made the deposit.
+- `depositer` - Address of the user who made the deposit.
-- `amountAdded` - The amount of funds that were deposited.
+- `amountAdded` - Amount of funds that were deposited.
-- `totalDeposited` - The total amount of funds deposited by the user.
+- `totalDeposited` - Total amount of funds deposited by the user.

 ## Usage